-Every moment is critical on the liver transplant waiting list, and the wait for a liver transplant may take years.
-However, the person who could save your life might be closer than you think.
+However, with a living-donor liver transplant, the person who could save your life might be closer than you think.

 During a living-donor liver transplant, a healthy adult can donate a portion of their liver to someone with end-stage liver disease.
 Following the transplant, the donor's liver will regenerate, or grow back, in a few months.

 Benefits of Living Donation

 Living-donor liver transplants help to reduce time spent on the transplant waiting list and allow you to receive a transplant sooner – getting you back to enjoying life with your family and loved ones.